-- A. Protect the interests of exhibitors, Judges and Show Management. - B. Investigate and act upon any alleged rule violations, without waiting for a protest. - C. Report to the Show Committee any misrepresentation or substitution of entry without waiting for a protest. - D. Ascertain that all Judges are recognized in the divisions to which assigned. - E. Report to the Show Committee any violation of the Rules and prefer charges against the violator if not otherwise properly handled. - F. Supervise the drawing of horses.

-- G. Fill out and return to the Regional President AND the Zone Chair within five (5) days of the show, an online Show Steward Report.
-If there were any show problems or any riders were reclassified, the show report must be forwarded onto the National Steward within two (2) days of receipt of the report. - H. Collect all accident/claim forms and forward a copy online to both the Regional President, Nationals Steward, Zone Chair and the Insurance Chair within five (5) days of the show date.
+- A. Protect the interests of exhibitors, Judges and Show Management. - B. Investigate and act upon any alleged rule violations, without waiting for a protest. - C. Report to the Show Committee any misrepresentation or substitution of entry without waiting for a protest. - D. Ascertain that all Judges are recognized in the divisions to which assigned. - E. Report to the Show Committee any violation of the Rules and prefer charges against the violator if not otherwise properly handled. - F. Supervise the drawing of horses. - G. Fill out and return to the Regional President AND the Zone Chair within (5)days of the show, a Show Steward Report.
+If there were any show problems or any riders were reclassified, the show report must be forwarded onto the National Steward within (2) days of receipt of the report. - H. Collect all accident/claim forms and forward a copy to both the Regional President and the Insurance Chair within five(5) days of the show date.

-Stewards' powers include but are not restricted to:

-- A. Permit re-rides, under specific conditions, as agreed upon by the Show and Stable Management.
-This requires a majority decision by the stewards. - B. Determine, under extenuating circumstances or extreme unfairness to one or more exhibitors if a class should be rerun.
-This requires a majority decision by the stewards. - C. Determine the suitability of rider to horse, rider to class, and horse to class level.
-This requires a majority decision by the stewards. - D. Stop a class in the event a horse or rider should be considered unsafe. - 5304 Classification of Riders by Stewards - A. Classification of riders need not be automatic.
+Stewards' powers include but are not restricted to: - A. Permit rerides, under specific conditions, as agreed upon by the Show and Stable Management. - B. Determine, under extenuating circumstances or extreme unfairness to one or more exhibitors, if a class should be rerun. - C. Determine the suitability of rider to horse, rider to class, and horse to class level. - D. Stop a class in the event a horse or rider should be considered unsafe. - 5304 Classification of Riders by Stewards - A. Classification of riders need not be automatic.
 When classification is unclear, upon submission of biographical information, the show stewards at the rider's first competition may review the rider's ability for proper classification.
 If rider is reviewed at the higher class and is moved down, all points and ribbons won in the class shall be forfeited.
 If rider is reviewed in the lower class, they must ride unjudged for that one class.
 Rider may be evaluated outside the competition day by designated regional representatives.
-See Rule 1304. - B. The show stewards of the IHSA will give advice if requested and shall have the power to reclassify riders who are competing at incorrect levels.
+See Rule 1304. - B. The show stewards of the IHSA will give advice if requested, and shall have the power to reclassify riders who are competing at incorrect levels.
 All points and ribbons won in such classes shall be forfeited.

-5400 Prize List Entry Blank, and Program

-5401 Prize List
+5400 Prize List, Entry Blank, and Program 5401 Prize List